kukkuz/spring-boot/README.md

 - Maven : `mvn spring-boot:run`
 - Docker: `docker-compose build & docker-compose up`

-Note that you have to ensure the database "student" to be present in the mySQL instance (to create the database use: `CREATE DATABASE student`).
+Note that you have to ensure the database `student` to be present in the mySQL instance (to create the database use: `CREATE DATABASE student`) and that you enter the database connection details in the `application.yaml` file (say *user* is `root` and *password* is empty).

 Access the mysql instance using:
 - `mysql -u root -p`